NixOS/rfcs/rfcs/0123-flake-names.md

 [design]: #detailed-design

 A new supported property for flakes is introduced, `name`.
-Running `nix flake metadata` on a flake that declares this field displays it at the top.
-Running `nix flake show` on a flake that declares this field shows the name instead of the URL, followed by the URL in parentheses.
 The derivation that contains the flake’s content is called `flake-source-${name}` or, if a short revision identifier is available, `flake-source-${name}-${shortRev}`.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions

-Example:
+Running `nix flake metadata` on a flake that declares this field displays it at the top.
+Running `nix flake show` on a flake that declares this field shows the name instead of the URL, followed by the URL in parentheses.

+Examples:

 File `/example/flake.nix`
 ```nix